zeroc-ice/ice-demos/cpp11/Ice/iOS/hello/README.md

 ### Timeouts

-To test timeouts you can use the timeout slider to set a timeout in the client proxy and the delay slider to set a delayed response in the server to cause a timeout.
+To test timeouts you can use the timeout slider to set an invocation timeout in the client proxy and the delay slider to set a delayed response in the server to cause a timeout.

-You will notice that two "Hello World!" messages will be printed by the server in this case.
-This is because the sayHello method is marked as idempotent in the Slice, meaning that Ice does not need to follow the at-most-once retry semantics.

-See the manual for more information about retry behavior.

 ### IceDiscovery